2019 Valentine’s Day Edition: Romantic Restaurant Power Rankings

 - Stoke: Three-course meal ($40 per person).
 Book.

 - Bardo: Four-course dinner experience with curated wine and cocktail pairings ($240 per couple including gratuity and taxes).
 Book.

 - Fin & Fino.
 Four-course dinner ($99 per person).
 Book.

 - Haberdish: Sip a new “Making Romance” cocktail with maca root extract for libido and energy, available in February only.
 Ingredients include El Tesoro single barrel, strawberry vanilla gum syrup, Amaro Montenegro, lemon juice, cinnamon and maca root.

 - U.S. National Whitewater Center.
 Zipline and Dine: Valentine’s Edition – zip 1,625 feet before a three course meal ($75 per person).
 Book.

 - Haymaker.
 Three-course dinner ($65 per person).
 Book.

 - Angeline’s.
 Four-course shareable tasting menu ($100 per couple).
 Book.

 The OG of Charlotte small-plate restaurants.

-Agenda pro tip: Go with an intimate group of friends (or a hot date) and share a ton of small plates.
-You’ll probably need 2-4 small plates per person.
-It ends up being an expensive dinner, but worth it.
+Agenda protip: You’ll probably need two to four small plates per person.
+It ends up being an expensive dinner but worth it.
 Oh, and the cocktails are underrated.